 Multiple lawsuits have been filed against Facebook and its directors in state and federal courts since May 22 alleging securities violations in connection with the IPO, the company said in a July 31 regulatory filing.
 Facebook said the suits lacked merit and the company was defending itself vigorously.

 Prior to the offering, Lynch and other Morgan Stanley managers were investing in other e-commerce and social- networking IPOs in which the bank was a lead or co-lead underwriter.
 Morgan Stanley Investment Management devoted $22.5 million to the May 2011 IPO by LinkedIn Corp.
-(LNKD), $50 million to the November offering by Chicago-based Groupon Inc. (GRPN), and $100 million to the December stock sale by Zynga Inc. (ZNGA), a San Francisco-based developer of online games, SEC filings show.
+(LNKD:US), $50 million to the November offering by Chicago-based Groupon Inc. (GRPN:US), and $100 million to the December stock sale by Zynga Inc. (ZNGA:US), a San Francisco-based developer of online games, SEC filings show.

 During the Internet boom of the late-1990s, tech companies that went public often soared in value as soon as their stock began trading, enabling IPO investors to reap a quick profit.
 This time around, the Morgan Stanley funds that participated in three of the four tech IPOs underwritten by the bank ended up paying top dollar.